 No unauthorized persons will be admitted into the Credit Union after the doors are locked.

-All currency, negotiable securities and similar valuables will be secured in the Credit Union vault or safe at the earliest practicable time.
-The will check all areas of the Credit Union where these items are normally handled or stored to assure all valuables have been secured.
+All currency, negotiable securities, and similar valuables will be secured in the Credit Union vault or safe at the earliest practicable time.
+The [4100-4]will check all areas of the Credit Union where these items are normally handled or stored to assure all valuables have been secured.

-All vital records will be stored in a fire-resistant record safe, container or vault at the earliest practicable time.
+All vital records will be stored in a fire-resistant record safe, container, or vault at the earliest practicable time.

-The will check all interior areas open to the membership to assure that all members have left the building.
+The [4100-5]will check all interior areas open to the membership to assure that all members have left the building.
 All potential hiding places will be included in this inspection.